I grew up loving superheroes. I think most boys from my generation did.

 Alexander Pierce was the conniving leader of Hydra who distorted the principles of S.H.I.E.L.D. and betrayed his friends and country.
 He, in full knowledge, made his choices and plotted to murder millions of people and remove the freedom of those who survived.
 His primary weapon had been subterfuge and Romanoff used this weapon to foil his plans.
 Together with Nick Fury, they foiled his plans.
-Like the classic comic book bad guy he was prone to gloat, which lead to one of the funnier lines when after Romanoff interrupted his gloating to turn the table on him she quipped, “I’m sorry.
+Like the classic comic book bad guy, he was prone to gloat, which lead to one of the funnier lines when after Romanoff interrupted his gloating to turn the table on him she quipped, “I’m sorry.
 Did I step on your moment?”
 Again stereotypically, he did not let things end easily.
 He turned the tables once again on Romanoff and Fury through his cunning and forward planning.
 Ultimately though through quick thinking, they regained control of the situation and Fury ended up killing Pierce providing a real, though expected, sense of closure and justice for the viewer.

 The Winter Soldier was very different though.
 Rogers had learned that he was his old friend Bucky, though Bucky had no recollection of Rogers, and feared that he would not be able to do what was needed.
 The Falcon even advised Captain America that The Winter Soldier seemed like the type of guy you stop not the type you save.
 When the two met in the final battle Rogers was able to fight Bucky for the sake of the millions whose lives were at stake.
 However after the crisis was averted, Rogers returned to save Bucky who was trapped under rubble on the dying Helicarrier.
 Once he was freed the Winter Soldier turned on Captain America.
 Rogers refused to fight because Bucky was his friend but Bucky saw Rogers only as a mission.
 Rogers then in defiant defeat said “Then finish it,” and then quoting something Bucky had said to him years before, “because, I am with you until the end of the line.”
 At that moment, there was recognition in Bucky’s eyes.
 But, the floor gave out and they both fell to the river below.
-Bucky saves Roger’s from the river and then walks off into the distance hinting to the viewer that there may be hope of redemption for Bucky.
-In the second section of bonus footage, after the credits, Bucky is seen in the Smithsonian Captain America exhibit looking at the display about him indicating even more that there is hope of redemption and even reconciliation.
+Bucky saves Rogers from the river and then walks off into the distance hinting to the viewer that there may be the hope of redemption for Bucky.
+In the second section of bonus footage, after the credits, Bucky is seen in the Smithsonian Captain America exhibit looking at the display about him indicating even more that there is the hope of redemption and even reconciliation.

-Despite all that had been done to Bucky and the experiments which had destroyed his mind so that he performed actions which were contrary to his character and made it so he could not recognize his lifelong friend, there is a chance for his redemption.
-In many ways the fate of Pierce and the hope of a second chance for Bucky are trite resolutions to the problem of the villain.
-However, when viewing the superheroes as contemporary myth they are completely fitting resolutions—judgment for the unrepentant and a second chance for those who have been taken advantage of.
+Despite all that had been done to Bucky and the experiments which had destroyed his mind so that he performed actions that were contrary to his character and made it so he could not recognize his lifelong friend, there is a chance for his redemption.
+In many ways, the fate of Pierce and the hope of a second chance for Bucky are trite resolutions to the problem of the villain.
+However, when viewing the superheroes as contemporary myths they are completely fitting resolutions—judgment for the unrepentant and a second chance for those who have been taken advantage of.
 What could better reflect the hopes and beliefs of contemporary America?

 A time for Miracles

 One of the most potent lines of the movie actually comes during the first set of bonus footage shown between two portions of the credits.
 The viewer sees a hidden Hydra research facility where the plot points of future films are foreshadowed.
-When looking at a pair of super powered twins which the scientists had apparently created the lead Hyrda agent, Baron von Strucker, says, “It’s not a world of spies anymore, not even a world of heroes.
+When looking at a pair of super-powered twins that the scientists had apparently created the lead Hyrda agent, Baron von Strucker, says, “It’s not a world of spies anymore, not even a world of heroes.
 This is the age of miracles, doctor.
 There is nothing more horrifying than a miracle!”